- Level 2

 Care Planning FAQs

-1. Who should take this care planning trainingcourse?
+1. Who should take this care planning training course?

-This course is ideal for healthcare professionals, carers, support workers, and anyone involved in providing care.
 Whether you’re new to care planning or looking to refresh your skills, this course will help you understand how to create and implement effective care plans.

 2. What will I learn in this care planning awareness course?